trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

    addInnerBoundaryCurve!(p, <curveName>, <InnerBoundaryName>) *Add curve to an inner boundary*
    ```

    For a single inner / outer boundary curve the command above directly adds the curve into the project dictionary.
-If the inner / outer boundary curve is a chain of multiple curves then they must be added to the project dictionary in an order which yields a closed curves with couter-clockwise orientation.
+If the inner / outer boundary curve is a chain of multiple curves then they must be added to the project dictionary in an order which yields a closed curves with counter-clockwise orientation.
 See the [Tour of HQMTool in action](@ref) for an example of a chain of curves.

    Curves can be added by using the generic `add!` function instead of the longer descriptive name to save typing during interactive sessions, if desired.